 The kinds of issues that can often be addressed in mediation are comprehensive and include:

-- Marital property and debit division;
+- Marital property and debt division;

-- Child custody, visitation, parenting time and allocation of parental responsibilities;
+- Child custody, visitation, parenting time, and allocation of parental responsibilities;

 - Child support and other expenses for the children;